YakSoftworks/YaksAwakening/README.md

 ## Unity Game System Demos

 # Content
-Each system is deisgned to work independently of the others
+Each system is designed to work independently of the others

 Systems are designed to be exported as a package into other projects for quick adaptation